commercetools/connect-payment-integration-adyen/processor/README.md

 For the stored payment methods feature the url must be set as:
 `{processorUrl}/notifications/tokenization`

+For Adyen Giving the url must be set as:
+`{processorUrl}/notifications/donations`

 `processorUrl` is the url of the connector once it has been installed.
 It can be retrieved from the Merchant Center, inside the installation details of the processor.
 The url looks like `https://service-[id].[region].commercetools.app`.